rinikerlab/TorsionMotifAngleDistributions/README.md

     - [coeffsCrystal]
 ```
 Each coeff array of shape nx3 was flattened before adding it to the dictionary.

+## Thanks
+This program uses software written by other people.
+We thank all their authors for their contributions.

 ## Authors
 Jessica Braun